micwik/ArnLib/doc/Description.md

 ---------------------
 * If any graphics are used, Gui must be included.

-* If only using QImage, Windowing system can be off, like:
+* Qt4: For console application only using QImage, Windowing system can be off, like:
   QApplication a(argc, argv, false);

+* Qt5: For console application needing QImage, use QApplication a(argc, argv) and start application with flags "-platform offscreen".